 The Association of Professional Canadian Consultants (APCC) is a not-for-profit professional association committed to promoting the interest of independent contractors (IC) in Canada by providing a forum for idea exchange, professional development and industry advocacy, as well as membership services.

 - Be a credible voice providing information on the Independent Contractor community in Canada

 - To provide education to the Canadian Independent Contractor community, members of government and our broader society stakeholders on trends and developments in the Canadian market

 - To serve as a hub for government advocacy on issues of interest to the Independent Contractor community in Canada

-- To help assist independent business members in presenting a united front on government issues
+- To help assist independent business members in presenting a united front on government issue

-Over the years the APCC has evolved to be an effective voice on number of critical issues facing the independent contracting community ,developing research and advocacy on key issues such as application of retail sales tax, reclassification of independent Contractors as Personal Services Businesses , and ensuring equal access to Social Security.
+Over the years the APCC has evolved to be an effective voice on a number of critical issues facing the independent contracting community, developing research and advocacy on key issues such as the application of retail sales tax, reclassification of independent Contractors as Personal Services Businesses, and ensuring equal access to Social Security.